blacklightpy/vaultofknowledge/Extra notes on Theology.md

 But isn't the veils an effect of the power of the whole?
 Well, yes, and now that I rephrased the question, it makes sense.
 I was originally asking "isn't the power to make the veils a power of the whole?," but then I realized that actually, the whole doesn't do anything, and the veils are simply an effect.

 Now, to add on all of this, at the boundaries of the illusion, there is a reflection of the light.
 Or maybe, see it as that in each part, there is a reflective part, i.e. by considering the veil as the entire diagram, not just the lines, and this reflection is the living being.
-And the sum whole of the reflections is the ultim
+And the sum whole of the reflections is the ultimate being.
+And the boundaries are the inert parts.